Zowlex/data-science-interviews/theory.md

 > What is supervised machine learning? 👶

-A case when we have both features (the matrix X) and the labels (the vector y)

 ## Linear regression

 > What is regression?
 Which models can you use to solve a regression problem? 👶

-Regression is a part of supervised ML.
-Regression models predict a real number

 > What is linear regression?
 When do we use it? 👶